skin check

 Micro-photo’s of moles can be taken through these devices for later review if indicated.

 There are many eye catching and elaborate skin check or mole check machines available commercially.
 They are good for the inexperienced .
 They are not 100% accurate .
 The ideal person to operate mole photo machine are ones who have good working knowledge of dermoscopy.
+Ultimately, clinicians serve as the final arbiters of the diagnosis for examined lesions.

 Photographic documentation may be of value if you are at high risk for developing melanoma, i.e. if you have multiple moles and numerous dysplastic neavii ( atypical moles ) where biopsies of them all would be impractical and hence photographic follow up would be better.